 - Australians consume the majority of their social media between 6pm to 10pm their local time, so if you want your blog to be read, ensure it is promoted during these hours at least once on Twitter and Facebook.
 The more social activity you get, the more hits you receive, and the more Google will like the post because it seems popular.
 There’s also the question of whether actual likes, tweets, +1’s and the rest add something to SEO.
 The jury is still out whether it’s factored by Google BUT from a human perspective, it definitely helps as it encourages more people to accept your blog (peer approval and all that lah de dah!).

 If you are on WordPress, you’re in luck.
-Your best friend with all of this is my latest SEO copywriting crush, a plug in called Yoast.
+Your best friend with all of this is a plugin called Yoast.

 Go install it and have a play!